Positive energy theorems in General Relativity: Energy

 Integrating equation \eqref{eq:92} in $\Rt$, using \eqref{eq:93} and using the expression \eqref{eq:101} for the energy we obtain

 That is, $R\geq 0$ implies $E\geq 0$.
 In particular for vacuum $R=0$, we have

-This positivity proof can be extended in many ways, in particular it has applications for the inequality between energy and angular momentum discussed in section \ref{s:gi} (see the review article \cite{dain12} and the lectures notes \cite{chrusciel08} \cite{chrusciel12}, and reference therein).
+This positivity proof can be extended in many ways, for example to maximal initial data \cite{Murchadha74}.
+In particular it has applications for the inequality between energy and angular momentum discussed in section \ref{s:gi} (see the review article \cite{dain12} and the lectures notes \cite{chrusciel08} \cite{chrusciel12}, and reference therein).

 We turn now to manifolds with many asymptotic flat ends and interior $\mathcal{K}$ with non-trivial topology defined in section \ref{s:intro}.
 Let us first present some basic example of the definition of asymptotic euclidean manifold, without mention the metric.